HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 For the HYPERNETS processing, the first propagation of uncertainties is applied when calibrating the L1A scans.
 The measurement function for this step is given in :ref:`calibrate`.
 The input quantities are the measured signal (in digital numbers), the dark signal, the calibration coefficients, the non-linearity coefficients, and the integration time of the measurement.
-All that remains to be done in order to complete the `Formulation' stage of MC, we need to define the uncertainties and error-correlations for each of the input quantities as well as their PDF.
+All that remains to be done in order to complete the `Formulation' stage of MC is to define the uncertainties and error-correlations for each of the input quantities as well as their PDF.

 For the measured signal and dark signal, the random uncertainties can be determined from calculating the standard deviation between the different scans.
 In addition, systematic uncertainties in the measured signal will cancel with systematic uncertainties in the dark signal.